IreneG5/spss_online/README.md

 #### products
 products app manages everything related to the company's products and the purchases made by the users in two different models.
 - Products are added via Django's admin panel.
-Purchases are stored when the user buys a product via PayPal or added in the admin panel.
+Purchases are stored when the user buys a product via PayPal or one is added in the admin panel.
-- It receives the PayPal signal and send the information to the PayPal app.
+- It receives the PayPal signal and sends the information to the PayPal app.
 - Apart from other fields in the model, Purchase model contains a field called license_end, this is the field used to compute if the user is an active customer or not.
 This field is calculated when the user made the purchase, adding 1 or 2 years (depending on the license) to the date of the purchase.
 If there is at least one licence that ends in the future, the user is considered an active customer.
   - This field is also used to identify the different users the customer has: active, expiring soon or expired.
-This allows to highlight them with the right message in the products section of the profile page, and show only the active one in the products page.
+This enables the right message to appear in the products section of the profile page and show only what is active in the products page.
   - This field is also used when a user is opening a new ticket as it is only allowed to open a ticket for active products (see more in the tickets' app).

 #### paypal_store
-paypal_store app manage the PayPal functionality to make the purchases possible.
+paypal_store app manages the PayPal functionality to make the purchases possible.
 It processes the signal from paypal after a purchase is made and shows the purchase's information on the return page.

 #### blog
-blog app manage everything related with the functionality of the blog and its blog posts.
+blog app manages everything related with the functionality of the blog and its blog posts.
 It shows the different blog posts in the blog page, giving the user the ability to click on them to go to the blog post details.
 - In the blog post detail users can see the details, image and content of the blog post, as well as the number of views and the score (votes) that the blog post has received.